-3.3.1.4 Electricity generation from bioenergy (4.8.)
+Electricity generation from bioenergy (4.8.)

 EPIF operates a biogas plant in Slovakia through its subsidiary Alternative Energy s.r.o.
-The activity is classified as taxonomy-eligible as it corresponds to the taxonomy definition "Construction and operation of electricity generation installations that produce electricity exclusively from biomass, biogas or bioliquids".
+The activity is classified as taxonomy-eligible as it corresponds to the taxonomy definition "Construction and operation of electricity generation installations that produce electricity exclusively from biomass, biogas or bioliguids".
 The activity also meets the substantial contribution criterion #3 as the facility uses anaerobic digestion of organic material, where the biogas production further meets the criteria of activity "Anaerobic digestion of bio-waste", specifically:

-- o The facility has a monitoring system in place to minimize methane leakage. - o The produced biogas is directly used to generate electricity. - o The bio-waste that is used for anaerobic digestion is segregated and collected separately. - o The produced digestate is used as a fertilizer. - o The share of food and feed crops as defined in Article 2, point (40), of Directive (EU) 2018/2001, on total processed waste is less than 10%.
+- The facility has a monitoring system in place to minimize methane leakage. - · The produced biogas is directly used to generate electricity. - The bio-waste that is used for anaerobic digestion is segregated and collected separately. - The produced digestate is used as a fertilizer. - The share of food and feed crops as defined in Article 2, point (40), of Directive (EU) 2018/2001, on total processed waste is less than 10%. - As the activity currently exceeds the emission limit values set out in Annex II, part 2, to Directive (EU) 2015/2193, it does not meet the DNSH criteria related to Pollution prevention.